Marian Rivera: 2014–2022: Later years

-Rivera returned to prime time with a heavy-drama project temporarily entitled as Carmela (formerly "Catarina") broadcast by GMA Network on 27 January 2014, wherein she was occasionally paired with Alden Richards.
+Rivera returned to prime time with a heavy-drama project temporarily entitled as Carmela (formerly Catarina) broadcast by GMA Network on 27 January 2014, wherein she was occasionally paired with Alden Richards.

 On 19 April 2014, she headlined in another Lenten television drama anthology special, Panalangin.
 It was the fourth time she had starred in a Lenten series which was also produced by APT Entertainment and broadcast in the same network.

 In 2015, Rivera was supposed to appear in her comeback television program entitled The Rich Man's Daughter, but due to her pregnancy, she was then replaced by fellow Kapuso celebrity Rhian Ramos respectively.
-Despite of her first pregnancy, Rivera pursued to continue some of her appointments in which she appeared in different television commercial ads namely Biofit Tea, Hana Shampoo, Kopiko Cafe Blanca, 555 Tuna, and the recent Del Monte Quick & Easy TV ad, together with her husband Dingdong Dantes.
-Magazine covers that featured Rivera such as UNO Magazine, MEG Magazine, Preview Magazine, Speed Magazine, Weddings & Beyond Magazine are to be name the few.
+Despite her first pregnancy, Rivera pursued to continue some of her appointments in which she appeared in different television commercial ads namely Biofit Tea, Hana Shampoo, Kopiko Cafe Blanca, 555 Tuna, and the recent Del Monte Quick & Easy TV ad, together with her husband Dingdong Dantes.
+Magazine covers that featured Rivera such as UNO Magazine, MEG Magazine, Preview Magazine, Speed Magazine, and Weddings & Beyond Magazine are to be name the few.
 In the cover of UNO Magazine, Rivera was quoted as saying "Pregnancy is a beautiful thing", describing her present condition in her Instagram account.

 Rivera was selected as USTv's Student Leaders Choice for Female Social Media Personality Gawad Sulo ng Bayan Natatanging Pilipinang Aktres sa Pelikula at Telebisyon on Golden Torch CCA, Inc., and the 2nd PEPList Choice Awards for its Newsmaker of the Year category, with Dingdong Dantes, was accepted by ABS-CBN newscaster Korina Sanchez on behalf of the couple.
 Rivera was included to Rogue Magazine's Top 50 Most Influential Filipino Online.